SNICScienceCloud/operators-documentation/docs/config_hpc2n.md

 ## Manual config changes required for region interation

-**These are the settings for the test-cloud without TLS on the endpoints**
+**These are the settings for the test-cloud without TLS on the keystone**

 ### Nova